 Bullying in the workplace

 Bullying in the workplace is something that will not be tolerated.
 If you think that you are being bullied or are being made to feel uncomfortable, then speaking to your manager about this is the first step.
 It is your employer’s responsibility to ensure you feel safe in the workplace and so they will listen to your concerns and give you advice on how to resolve any issues.
 If you feel like you are being bullied then speaking to someone you trust such as a friend of parent is also important so that you have support to deal with the situation.
 The National Autistic Society has advice on what to do if you are being bullied in the workplace and guidelines on what to do about it.

 Reasonable Adjustments in the workplace

 The Equality Act 2010 states that people with disabilities are entitled to request reasonable adjustments in the workplace.
 Reasonable adjustments are there to ensure that employees are not disadvantaged or face barriers due to their disability.
 There are many examples of reasonable adjustments such as; being granted extra time for deadlines and providing extra equipment such as a ramp for wheelchair users etc. If you feel that you would benefit from a reasonable adjustment, you can organise a meeting with your manager where you can discuss the situation with them and the areas you feel your employer could support you with.
-To see Acas recommendations on reasonable adjustments in the workplace and examples of the different types of adjustments which can be made, click here.
+You can find Acas recommendations on reasonable adjustments in the workplace and examples of the different types of adjustments which can be made.